Auditions and Interviews

 We have partnered with ACCEPTD, an online service that makes it possible for us to preview your audition, portfolio, and application materials.
 This innovative platform allows you to upload your headshot, resume, video clips of your audition, portfolio pieces (as appropriate to your program interest), letters of recommendation, and scanned copies of your transcripts for faculty to preview prior to meeting you.The uploaded materials provide us with an introduction to you.
 YOU MUST STILL AUDITION/INTERVIEW FOR US IN PERSON AT ONE OF OUR SCHEDULED AUDITION SITES.

-Note: Your letters of recommendation and transcripts must be upload by the time of your scheduled audition.
+Note: Your letters of recommendation and transcripts must be uploaded by the time of your scheduled audition.
 An official hard copy of your transcript and your ACT/SAT scores MUST be sent to our Admission office to complete your application.
 This important information will be a factor in determining your scholarship award.

 Contact Rick Walters, Director of Recruitment, at email@example.com or (608) 796-3793.